 After decades of Toronto living, my husband and I moved back to our hometown of Ottawa this month.
 We love the nation’s capital and our traditional lifestyle here.
 But our mistress city lies on the Quebec side of the Ottawa River—Old Hull (now part of Gatineau).

 Our quiet walks in the gentrified shadows of an old industrial town, wonderful meals on terraces, and visits to spectacular indoor and outdoor cultural exhibits feel clandestine.
-Many tourists to Ottawa (and locals) have yet to discover the surprises that await them here.
+Many tourists (and locals) who come to visit Ottawa have yet to discover the surprises that await them here.
 It’s only a matter of time.

 Across the Alexandra Bridge

 Many bridges lead to Hull.
 The Alexandra Bridge that begins beside the National Gallery of Canada is our favourite.
 One cannot stroll along the pedestrian boardwalk (there are separate lanes for people, cyclists and cars) without stopping to appreciate the unparalleled view—the river below dotted with undulating boats, the Neo-gothic style Parliament buildings behind, and the architectural masterpiece of the Canadian Museum of History straight ahead.

 My last visit to the museum was well over a decade ago.
 While the totem poles of the First Peoples of the Pacific Coast in the Grand Hall stand majestic as ever, I am drawn to the newer galleries.
 At The Canadian History Hall (opened 2017) I’m fascinated by the six-inch incisor of a beaver from 20,000 years ago when they stood as tall as men.
 At the Medieval Europe gallery (opened this June), the carved ivory King from the Lewis Chessmen (circa 1150-1200) is very Harry Potter-esque.

 Outstanding Restaurants in Hull